magenta-aps/mox/README.rst

 The message handler will recognize four AMQP headers when sending Mox
 messages:

-* "authorization" - must contain the SAML token as described above.
+* "autorisation" - must contain the SAML token as described above.

-* "beskedID" - must contain the UUID of the object to manipulate; not used with create operations.
+* "objektID" - must contain the UUID of the object to manipulate; not used with create operations.

-* "objecttype" - i.e., OIO class, e.g. "Facet".
+* "objekttype" - i.e., OIO class, e.g. "Facet".

 * "operation", the action to be performed.
 Must be one of "create", "update", "passivate" or "delete".